abhinav/git-spice/doc/src/start/submit.md

 ---
-title: Your first stacked PRs
+title: Your first stacked CRs
 icon: material/slide
 description: >-
-  Turn a stack of branches into Pull Requests.
+  Turn a stack of branches into Change Requests.
   Update them all in one go.
 prev_page: stack.md
 next_page: ../guide/index.md